Jury trial: Jury panel exhaustion

+China

 Hong Kong

-Hong Kong, as a former British colony has a common law legal system.
+Hong Kong, as a former British colony, has a common law legal system.
 Article 86 of Hong Kong's Basic Law, which came into force on 1 July 1997 following the handover of Hong Kong from Britain to China provides: "The principle of trial by jury previously practised in Hong Kong shall be maintained."

 Criminal trials in the High Court are by jury.
 The juries are generally made of seven members, who can return a verdict based on a majority of five.

 There are no jury trials in the District Court, which can impose a sentence of up to seven years' imprisonment.
 This is despite the fact that all court rooms in the District Court have jury boxes.
 The lack of juries in the District Court has been severely criticized.
 Clive Grossman SC in a commentary in 2009 said conviction rates were "approaching those of North Korea".

 Many complex commercial cases are prosecuted in the District Court rather than before a jury in the High Court.
 In 2009, Lily Chiang, former chairwoman of the Hong Kong General Chamber of Commerce, lost an application to have her case transferred from the District Court to the High Court for a jury trial.
 Justice Wright in the Court of First Instance held that there was no absolute right to a trial by jury and that the "decision as to whether an indictable offence be tried in the Court of First Instance by a judge and jury or in the District Court by a judge alone is the prerogative of the Secretary for Justice."
 Chiang issued a statement at the time saying "she was disappointed with the judgment because she has been deprived of a jury trial, an opportunity to be judged by her fellow citizens and the constitutional benefit protected by the Basic Law".

 In civil cases in the Court of First Instance jury trials are available for defamation, false imprisonment, malicious prosecution or seduction unless the court orders otherwise.
 A jury can return a majority verdict in a civil case.

-The government can issue a judge-only trial order, for example, in cases which contain "involvement of foreign elements", "personal safety of jurors and their family members" or "risk of perverting the course of justice if the trial is conducted with a jury".
+The government can issue a judge-only trial order under the Hong Kong national security law, in cases which contain "involvement of foreign elements", "personal safety of jurors and their family members" or "risk of perverting the course of justice if the trial is conducted with a jury".